jejacobs23/HNSCC-WES-SNV-Workflow/README.md

 # Version Notes
 - These analyses were carried out on the OHSU cluster computing system (Exacloud) using CentOS 7.5.1804 unless otherwise noted
 - Exacloud uses the job scheduler, Slurm, for job submissions.
 See separate files for Slurm submit scripts.
-- Alignment of sequencing reads is accomplished using the Burrows-Wheeler Aligner.
+- Alignment of sequencing reads was accomplished using the Burrows-Wheeler Aligner.
 The version used was bwa-0.7.15

 # Workflow
 **Step 1) Alignment of sequencingn reads to the hg19** The program BWA is used to align sequencing reads to a the hg19 human reference genome.
 Sequencing reads from each lane are aligned individually.
 They will later be combined into a single .bam file for each sample.
+Separate alignments were carried out for the tumor and matched normal samples.

 The "-M" flag tells the program to mark shorter split hits as secondary (for Picard compatibility)